OneKeyCoder/UIT-Go-Backend/REPORT.md

 Keep in mind, generally Azure is more invested in their own MS SQL Server and Document DB services, while AWS is more invested in MySQL, PostgreSQL so hyperscale service offerings between 2 companies in these areas might differ.

+And we also uses `opentofu` instead of `terraform` for IaC because licensing and Linux Foundation backing.
+However, there should be no difference running our tf project with both tools.
+Locally I symlinked `terraform` to `tofu` and everything works fine.

 ## App diagram - dev's story

 We have the following services in our app skeleton: